mihirrr0/Quant-Research-and-Systems/Systems/BankNifty-Intraday-Option-Selling-Backtests/README.md

 # BankNifty Intraday Option Selling

-The **BankNifty Intraday Option Selling** strategy focuses on trading the **Bank Nifty Index**.
+The **BankNifty Intraday Option Selling** strategy focuses on trading the **Bank Nifty Index Contracts**.
 It involves selling both an **Out-of-The-Money (OTM)** or **At-The-Money (ATM)** Call and Put option, ensuring both have the same expiration date.
 A percentage-based stop-loss is applied to each position, and if triggered, the position is closed.
 Any remaining positions are squared off at the end of the trading day.
 This strategy is the result of my efforts to create a balanced approach that maximizes profitability while keeping risk under control.

 ---